0xDBFB7/ionprinter/documents/log/construction.md

 REAPER: " 'roit!
 What's all this about?!"

-[ REAPER sees LINUX lying on the floor ]
+[ REAPER sees LINUX lying in a heap on the floor ]

 REAPER: "ah!"
 REAPER: "..."